NuxiiGit/exp-solver/README.md

  - methods of adding additional variable bindings using the `where` clause (`'a+b' where a=1 b=2`)
  - support for complex numbers and vectors
  - support for first-class and higher-order functions
+ - support for basic arithmetic operations
+ - support for common mathematical functions
+ - support for basic, inverse, secant, and hyperbolic trigonometric functions
+ - support for common mathematical constants `i`, `e`, `pi`, `tau`, and `phi`